Body-Based Psychotherapy

 Louis Carlino, MA, LPC

 I received my academic training at Naropa’s school of Somatic Counseling Psychology in Boulder, CO.
-My purpose in attending Naropa was to integrate the obvious therapeutic benefits of Yoga within a framework of contemporary Psychotherapy.
-Since 2006, I have had the opportunity to develop a style of Psychotherapy informed by the practices and principles of Yoga.
+My purpose in attending Naropa was to integrate the obvious therapeutic benefits of mind/body practices within a framework of contemporary Psychotherapy.
+Since 2006, I have had the opportunity to develop a style of Psychotherapy informed by practices that engender a more positive relationship with oneself.
 For more information, click here.